Local · Private · AI-assisted

 Point it at a folder

 RAW and JPEG straight off the card.
-Indexing runs on your machine; nothing is uploaded anywhere.
+Everything from here runs on your own machine, and nothing is uploaded anywhere.

 You make the calls